Compass¶

 inital setup

-• Orientation : Now orient your entire setup to face north in direction with the help of the compass.
+• Orientation : Now, orient your entire setup to face north with the help of the compass.
 The N in the compass should face about the top of your screen and in the bottom, the angle should be near to 0 degree.

 Orient North